hpc/mpifileutils/doc/markdown/dcmp.1.md

 -o, \--output
 : 	write output fields and states to a file.

--n, \--name
-:	 Match or exclude the regular expression based only on file name, and not the full path.
-Should be used in combination with the match and/or exclude options if you do not want to match/exclude the full path name, but just the file name.

 -h, \--help
 : 	Print the command usage, and the list of options available.